steelwheels/KiwiCompnents/Document/Library.md

 * [Button](components/button.md): The press button
 * [Label](components/label.md): The text field

+### Classes
+* [viewState](https://github.com/steelwheels/KiwiCompnents/blob/master/Document/Function/viewState.md): The result value of `enterView` function.
+This object tell the state of new view to the caller process.

 ### Functions
-* [enterView](https://github.com/steelwheels/KiwiCompnents/blob/master/Document/Function/enterView.md): Allocate new view and move to it
+* [enterView](https://github.com/steelwheels/KiwiCompnents/blob/master/Document/Function/enterView.md): Allocate new view and move to it.
+The return value is `ViewState` object.
 * [leaveView](https://github.com/steelwheels/KiwiCompnents/blob/master/Document/Function/leaveView.md): Return to the previous view with some return values.
-* [waitUntilActivate](https://github.com/steelwheels/KiwiCompnents/blob/master/Document/Function/waitUntilActivate.md): Wait until the view is activated.

 ## References
 * [Kiwi Component Framework](https://github.com/steelwheels/KiwiCompnents): Document of this framework.